Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Static population sampling

 We make no assumptions on the risk profiles of subjects $x_{i,j}$ at an individual level, but we assume these are unknown and cannot be leveraged for sampling purposes.
 Therefore for our testing problem in~\eqref{hyp:static} one can do no better than sampling uniformly over the subpopulation.
-Subsequently, this heterogeneity of risk profiles plays no role in the distribution of the sampled observations, reducing the problem to a binomial testing scenario.
-Consider a sample of size $n$ of observations from subpopulation $j$ as $\{X_{1,j},\dots,X_{n,j}\}$ where $X_{i,j} \sim \text{Bernoulli}(q_j)$.
-The quantity of interest is now, for each subpopulation, the minimum required sample size for the exact binomial test to have power under the alternative at least some prescribed $1-\beta$ conducted at significance level $\alpha$.
-Naturally, it is then most efficient to sample from the subpopulation with lowest sample size requirements.
+Subsequently, this heterogeneity of risk profiles plays no role in the distribution of the sampled observations, reducing the problem to a binomial testing scenario.\footnote{In rigor, if subjects are sampled without replacement, the samples from the population follow a hypergeometric distribution.
+Modeling samples through a binomial distribution is a common approximation in such settings (see e.g. \citet{Sandiford1960}), which is accurate when the population size $m_j$ is large compared to the sample size $n_j$ (e.g. in \cite{Brunk1968} it is mentioned the approximation is considered good when $m_j > 10n_j$).
+Since we assume $m_j$ is much larger than potential samples as well, we align with common practice and do not account for the effects of this approximation.}